TOAST-DOCS/Storage-Object-Storage/en/s3-api-guide.md

 ```

 > [Note]
-> If a container name made via web console or object storage API violates any bucket naming rules, it is unavailable to access with s3 compatible APIs.
+> If a container name made via web console or object storage API violates any bucket naming rules, it cannot be accessed with S3 compatible API.

 #### Request